frappe/erpnext_documentation/user/manual/en/customize-erpnext/articles/dynamic-link-fields.md

 **Customizing options in the Doctype Link field**

-By default, the Doctype link field will provide all the forms/doctypes for selection.
-If you wish this field to show certain specific doctypes in the search result, you will need to write Custom Script for it.
+By default, the DocType link field will provide all the forms/docTypes for selection.
+If you wish this field to show certain specific docTypes in the search result, you will need to write Custom Script for it.
 </div>

 {next}